tristanbell/ParticleSystem/README.md

 # ParticleSystem
 CUDA Particle System with OpenGL.

-Adapted the ideas presented by Tero Karras' (http://devblogs.nvidia.com/parallelforall/thinking-parallel-part-i-collision-detection-gpu/)
+Rendering taken from the CUDA particle system sample code.
+Adapted the ideas presented by Tero Karras for collisions (http://devblogs.nvidia.com/parallelforall/thinking-parallel-part-i-collision-detection-gpu/).
 ## Compile & run
 To compile: